joblobob/conferences/CppNorth2023.md

 ## Travel

-I chose to go by car, because last year I missed the ending keynote becouse I had to take my flight back home.
+I chose to go by car, because last year I missed the ending keynote because I had to take my flight back home.
 This time I wanted to participate in everything, watch everything, and talk to everyone! (almost done!)

 I'm traveling from Montreal, so it's a 550KM drive that took 7 hours because the highway 401 got closed to clear out an accident.
 I'm a speaker this year, so I had the chance to practice my presentation while driving.
 It took almost the full lenght of the trip to try to remember it, and practice 'punch lines', and I think it was a great exercise.
 Having the slides in front of us to practice is much different then doing it in our head, and I think it really helped me be more natural in transitions.